genner-lab/Masoko-eDNA-population-structure/README.md

 MicrobialAnalysis.R  R code for analyses of microbial data (CCA and plotting proportional compositions)

-MappingCode.sh Code for trimming, mapping and sorting reads in fastq files to generate bam files
+MappingCode.sh Code for trimming, mapping and sorting eDNA reads in fastq files to generate eDNA bam files

 AlleleFrequencies_eDNA.txt Code for extracting target allele frequencies from eDNA bam files

-AlleleFrequencies_Fish.txt Code for extracting target allele frequencies from fish vcf files
+AlleleFrequencies_Fish.txt Code for extracting target allele frequencies from fish vcf file

 Fish_eDNA_comparison_Dec2022.R R code for analyses of allele frequencies (fish and eDNA) and admixture (from fish)